 It completely depends on the situation, and who you want to enter into a contract with.
 Legally speaking both unilateral and bilateral contracts have the same standing – they can both be broken, or ‘breached’, and they’re both enforceable in court.
 So if something goes wrong with either type you’ll have to prove that:

 - there was a contract in the first place

 - that contract was broken

-- you suffered a loss because of the contract being broken
+- you suffered a loss as a result of the contract being broken

 - the person you’re challenging was responsible for that breach.

 Need some help with your contracts?